iancovert/locality-alignment/README.md

 [![Timm](https://img.shields.io/badge/TIMM-1.0.8-black.svg?style=for-the-badge&logo=huggingface)](https://github.com/huggingface/pytorch-image-models)
 [![License](https://img.shields.io/github/license/iancovert/locality-alignment?style=for-the-badge)](LICENSE)

-This is a repository for *locality alignment*, a post-training stage that helps vision transformers (ViTs) learn to extract local image semantics (i.e., class contents for each image region).
-We use an efficient fine-tuning procedure to teach this capability using only self-supervision — masked embedding self-consistency (MaskEmbed).
-These techniques are introduced in [this paper](https://arxiv.org/abs/2410.11087).
+This is a repository for *locality alignment*, a post-training stage that helps vision transformers (ViTs) better extract local image semantics (i.e., class contents for each image region).
+We use an efficient fine-tuning procedure called masked embedding self-consistency (MaskEmbed) to teach this capability using only self-supervision.
+Our technique is introduced in [this paper](https://arxiv.org/abs/2410.11087).

 Locality alignment is useful for pre-trained backbones like CLIP and SigLIP that are only exposed to image-level supervision (e.g., image-caption pairs) instead of dense, region-level supervision.
-Our paper shows improved performance on a local feature probing benchmark, and better benchmark performance in vision-language models.
+Our paper shows improved performance on a local feature probing benchmark, as well as several vision-language model (VLM) benchmarks.
 See our repositories below for usage in these tasks:

 - [Probing benchmark](https://github.com/iancovert/patch-seg)
 - [Vision-language models](https://github.com/iancovert/prismatic-vlms)